-Daily dose, duration of lead exposure and clinical findings in dogs given dietary lead experimentally
+Table 2 summarises the daily dose, duration of lead exposure and clinical findings in dogs fed dietary lead experimentally.

 In sum, the lead dose leading to adverse effects in dogs varies but a dose at 1 mg lead as lead acetate/kg bw/day can be considered as a Lowest Observed Effect Level (LOEL), with increased blood pressure observed already after 10 days .
 According to the Centers for Disease Control and Prevention, it has been suggested that the lowest dose of lead acetate causing acute death in dogs after oral ingestion is 300 mg/kg bw .

 Exposure assessment - Exposure of dogs to lead through trimmings of lead-shot game